bogdandorca/generator-meanly/README.md

  4. Run **gulp** in your console
  5. The port on which the application is running will be displayed in the console

-More information about the *gulp* file and the *tasks* associated can be found on our [wiki](https://github.com/bogdandorca/generator-meanly/wiki/Project)
+More information about the *gulp* file and the *tasks* associated can be found on our [wiki page](https://github.com/bogdandorca/generator-meanly/wiki/Project).

 ## Supported Configurations: